U.S. transport chief to unveil revised self-driving car guidelines

-DETROIT (Reuters) - The Trump administration plans to unveil revised self-driving car guidelines this summer as the government works to rewrite regulations that pose legal barriers to robot vehicles, U.S. Transportation Secretary Elaine Chao said on Sunday.
+DETROIT (Reuters) - The Trump administration plans to unveil revised self-driving car guidelines this summer as the government sets out to rewrite regulations that pose legal barriers to robot vehicles, U.S. Transportation Secretary Elaine Chao said on Sunday.

-Chao said at a Detroit auto show forum the revised guidelines would address not only self-driving automobiles but also “barriers to the safe integration of autonomous technology for motor carriers, transit, trucks, infrastructure and other modes.”
+Chao told a Detroit auto show forum that the revised voluntary guidelines would address not only self-driving automobiles but “barriers to the safe integration of autonomous technology for motor carriers, transit, trucks, infrastructure and other modes.”

+Chao said in a Reuters interview the department was preparing for autonomous technology coming rapidly to all transportation modes.
+“The technology is there, the question is how do we regulate it, how do we continue to promote innovation but also safeguard safety.”
+Chao said.

 General Motors Co, Alphabet Inc, Toyota Motor Corp and many other companies are aggressively pursuing self-driving car technologies and want Congress and regulators to remove barriers to the vehicles.

 Bills in Congress to speed the introduction of self-driving cars do not include commercial trucks.
-In September, Chao unveiled the first set of revisions to the guidelines that were first unveiled by the Obama administration.
+In September, Chao announced the first set of revisions to the guidelines that were unveiled by the Obama administration and now plans a revised version by summer.

-Chao said her goal is eliminate “unnecessary obstacles to the development and integration of new technology.
-Our approach will be tech neutral and flexible — not top-down, or command and control.”
-She added the government will “not be in the business of picking winners or losers, or favoring one form of technology over another.”
+Chao said her goal was to eliminate “unnecessary obstacles to the development and integration of new technology.
+Our approach will be tech-neutral and flexible — not top-down, or command and control.”
+She added the government would “not be in the business of picking winners or losers, or favoring one form of technology over another.”

-In October, the U.S. National Highway Traffic-Safety Administration (NHTSA) said it is looking for input on how it can remove regulatory roadblocks to self-driving cars.
+In October, the U.S. National Highway Traffic Safety Administration, or NHTSA, said it was looking for input on how to remove regulatory roadblocks to self-driving cars.

-NHTSA said in a report that it wants to find any unnecessary regulatory barriers” to self-driving cars “particularly those that are not equipped with controls for a human driver.”
+NHTSA said in a report that it wanted to find any “unnecessary regulatory barriers” to self-driving cars “particularly those that are not equipped with controls for a human driver.”

 The agency also wants comments on what research it needs to conduct before deciding whether to eliminate or rewrite regulations.
 But it could take the agency years to complete the research and finalize rule changes.